imalaiyke/Generative-AI-Powered-Support-Ticket-Resolution/README.md

 ## 💼 Business Context
 Organizations increasingly recognize the pivotal role **customer feedback** plays in shaping products and services.
 The ability to **swiftly and effectively respond** to customer input fosters enhanced customer experiences and serves as a catalyst for growth, prolonged engagement, and nurturing lifetime value relationships.

-For dedicated Product Managers and Product Analysts, staying attuned to the voice of customers is not just a best practice; it's a strategic imperative.

 While organizations may be inundated with a wealth of customer-generated feedback and support tickets, managing these inputs requires more than just processing.
 A structured approach is necessary to discern the most pressing issues, set priorities, and allocate resources judiciously.